Mango-Wei/Mango-Wei.github.io/index.md

 Elise Wei is currently a Computer Science student at Dartmouth College, NH.

-I have done some front-end and back-end small projects by myself.
+I have done some front-end and back-end small projects.
 I enjoy working on algorithms.

-My track at Dartmouth College is in digital arts, so I am also studying computer graphics extensively.
+My track at Dartmouth College is in digital arts, so I am also studying 3d modeling and computer graphics extensively.

-### Heaven or Las Vegas
+### Stories

 Dartmouth College     2022 - 2024